 Try facial exercises to tighten skin

-There’s no reason to believe that these exercises are harmful, but the research we have about “facial yoga,” as some call it, is still extremely limited.
+There’s no reason to believe that these exercises are harmful, but the research available about “face yoga,” as some call it, is still extremely limited.

 Treat your allergies

 Allergies often cause inflammation around your eyes.
 They can also make your eyes watery.
 Rubbing or scratching your eyes due to allergy symptoms can contribute to red eyes and make your skin feel dry.

 You can gently exfoliate dry skin that forms under your eyes to promote new cell growth.
 Only use products that are specifically made to exfoliate and massage into the area underneath your eyes.

 Your eyes are extremely sensitive to harsh chemicals.
 Don’t risk blurring your vision or damaging your eyes by using products not meant for use in that area.

 Moisturize with an eye cream

 Lack of moisture can increase the appearance of fine lines around your eyes.
 Look for moisturizers that are rich in ingredients shown to promote circulation and new cell growth.

 Under-eye products in the form of cooling gels and serums might work best to fight fine lines.

-Creams that you use on the rest of your body tend to be too thick in consistency to be absorbed by the skin under your eyes, which is prone to irritation.
+Creams that you use on the rest of your body tend to be too thick to be absorbed by the skin under your eyes, which is prone to irritation.